 Having a continuous audio play throughout your project enhances the immersive experience while viewing your interactive program by playing an audio file (e.g. a surround ambient sound) throughout an uninterrupted navigation.
 Continuous audio is useful in the following cases:

 - At the end of a sequence in the case where a user action is expected in order to move to another sequence.

-- Between two or more sequences :To play a continuous audio between sequences, you should add the same audio file on each sequence, check the "continuous audio" parameter in each of the audio files properties panel and make sure that the file is placed at the beginning of the sequence.
+- Between two or more sequences :To play a continuous audio between sequences, you should add the same audio file on each sequence, check the "continuous audio" parameter in each of the audio files' properties panel and make sure that the files are placed at the beginning of the sequence.
 (Start time at 00:00:00).

 NB: Once you have dragged and dropped the audio clip into the sequence editor it will be visible only in the timeline, not on the WYSIWYG.